How to Get on the Road with Confidence

 - Storage space is minimal.
 Packing for van life means carrying only the basic necessities.
 You’ll need to stop for food more often too.

-Class C RV rentals
+When Class C RV Rentals Make More Sense

 I’ve never owned a Class C but I grew up camping in this style of RV.
 With my parents and three sisters along for the ride, I discovered there was plenty to love about vacationing in a Class C.